Simon Armitage: Performing arts

 In 2019 he was commissioned by Sky Arts to create an epic poem and film The Brink as one of 50 projects in "Art 50" looking at British Identity in the light of Brexit.
 The Brink looked at the British relationship with Europe, as envisioned from the closest point of the mainland to the rest of the continent – Kent.

-In 2020 and 2021 Armitage produced a podcast, The Poet Laureate Has Gone to His Shed, also broadcast on BBC Radio 4, in which, while working on the medieval poem The Owl and the Nightingale, he invited a series of 20 guests to come and talk to him in his garden writing-shed; a third series of eight episodes was broadcast in 2023.
+In 2020 and 2021 Armitage produced a podcast, The Poet Laureate Has Gone to His Shed, also broadcast on BBC Radio 4, in which, while working on the medieval poem The Owl and the Nightingale, he invited a series of 20 guests to talk to him in his garden writing-shed; a third series of eight episodes was broadcast in 2023.
 In 2025 Armitage announced that as the BBC were not planning to commission any further series, he planned to relaunch it as a podcast with another broadcaster.

-Armitage worked with Brian Hill on Where Did The World Go?, a "pandemic poem" which "examines life and loss in lockdown and binds the whole narrative with a new, overarching poem from Armitage", and was shown on BBC Two in June 2021.
+Armitage worked with Brian Hill on Where Did The World Go?, a "pandemic poem" that "examines life and loss in lockdown and binds the whole narrative with a new, overarching poem" and was shown on BBC Two in June 2021.
 In December 2020, he was featured walking from Ravenscar, along the old Cinder Track, a disused railway line, past Boggle Hole to Robin Hood's Bay, in the Winter Walks series on BBC Four.
 In August 2022 Armitage presented Larkin Revisited, a BBC Radio 4 series commemorating Philip Larkin's centenary, examining a single Larkin poem in each of the ten episodes.
 In November 2022 Armitage was the narrator in a performance of The Owl and the Nigtingale on BBC Radio 4 in with Maxine Peake (owl) and Rachael Stirling (nightingale).

 Personal life

 Armitage lives in the Holme Valley, West Yorkshire, close to his family home in Marsden.
 His first wife was Alison Tootell: they married in 1991.
 He then married radio producer Sue Roberts; they have a daughter, Emmeline, born in 2000.
 Emmeline won the 2017 SLAMbassadors national youth poetry slam for 13–18-year-olds.
 Continuing in both her father's and grandfather's tradition, she is a member of the National Youth Theatre and a singer.

-He is a supporter of his local football team, Huddersfield Town, and refers to it many times in his book All Points North (1996).
+Armitagee is a supporter of his local football team, Huddersfield Town, and refers to it many times in his book All Points North (1996).
 He is also a birdwatcher.